Rizzlord/VisForge/README.md

 ```

 > **Note:** The TripoSG node relies on heavy ML dependencies (PyTorch, diffusers, pymeshlab, etc.) and the initial run downloads the required checkpoints into `backend/repos/TripoSG/weights/`.
 Ensure you have sufficient disk space and (optionally) a CUDA-capable GPU for reasonable performance.
+> **Note:** The Hunyuan3D-2.1 node pulls the shape-generation weights from Hugging Face into `backend/repos/Hunyuan3D-2.1/weights/` on first use.
+The download is large; plan for ample disk space and a GPU if you want practical inference times.
 The OpenAPI docs will be available at <http://localhost:8000/docs> once the server is running.

 ## Project Layout